 Two versions of ChemShell are available depending on which scripting language is used to control the code, Python or Tcl.
-At present we continue to maintain both versions of the software, although the Python-based version will eventually supersede the Tcl-based version.
+We recommend the open source, Python-based version of ChemShell to all new users.
+The original Tcl-based version is no longer under active development but is still available on request.

 The Python-based version of ChemShell is open source software and available free of charge from this website.
-The latest beta release (v21.0) is available for download here.
+The latest release (v25.0) is available for download here.

 Obtaining Tcl-ChemShell